albertibass/ggso_website/_posts/2021-2-13-dayupdates.md

 # Day Of Updates

 ## Update 3:
 We apologize for all Write It CAD It issues.
-Our event supervisors will be reviewing all issues on a case by case basis.
-If your team were not able to upload files, please email Iris Xia(ixxia@stanford.edu) or Nicole Xin (nicolexin@berkeley.edu).
+Our event supervisors will be reviewing all issues and time extension requests on a case by case basis.
+If your team were not able to upload files, please email Iris Xia (ixxia@stanford.edu) or Nicole Xin (nicolexin@berkeley.edu).

+Additionally, some schools have reached out to us that one team has already taken a Block 1 event (Detector Building, Digital Structures, and Biophysics) but their other team was not able to take it yet.
+If a school has more than one team, both teams should take the block 1 events at the same time.
+If this is not possible, teams may take it at different times but will be held to higher scrutiny and additional review.
+The latest time that teams can take a test affected by a time extension/rescheduling is 6:00pm PT, please reach out to us if this is infeasible for your teams.

+If you are still facing problems or have any questions, please feel free to contact us with your team numbers and which events you are facing problems with.

 ## Update 2:
 Thank you for your patience as we have worked to resolve all the technical difficulties this morning.
 We have an update for the time slots for block 1 events.